JohnArrowwood/testing-dsl-playground/README.md

 Also, build a collection of tools to interpret that language, and facilitate exploration and generation of artifacts and/or processes.

 The language will be concise and interpretable by both human and machine.
+It is purely declarative - imperative logic is actively avoided.
-It should capture the essence of the domain-specific details with precision and clarity, while being as self-explanatory as possible.
+It is meant to capture the essence of the domain-specific details with precision and clarity, while being as self-explanatory as possible.

 The goals of this project are:

 * Facilitate communication between team members
-* * Business Users <-> The Development Team
+  * Business Users <-> The Development Team
-* * Domain Experts <-> Quality Assurance
+  * Domain Experts <-> Quality Assurance
-* * Developers <-> Quality Assurance
+  * Developers <-> Quality Assurance

-* Facilitate and accellerate automated generation of artifacts from specifications, like
-* * Sequence Diagrams
-* * Entity Relationship Diagrams
-* * Classes / Interfaces
-* * Test Matrices
-* * Test Scripts
+* Provide living, value-adding, executable documentation
+  * Provide a model of the system
+    * The model is human readable - serves as documentation
+    * The model is computer readable
+      * Can execute constrained syntax BDD-style tests directly against the design
+      * Can enumerate all possible paths through the system (or a part of it)
+        * For requirements gap detection
+        * For design gap detection
+        * For design defect detection
+        * For test matrix generation
+      * Can be transformed into other artifacts as needed

 * Track how everything relates
-* * These requirements are validated by these test cases
+  * These requirements are validated by these test cases
-* * These test cases apply under these conditions
+  * These test cases apply under these conditions
-* * This feature is built on these components
+  * This feature is built on these components
-* * These components are fed from these other components
+  * These components are fed from these other components

 ## Features

 * Describe everything in a clear and concise DSL
-* * Allows concepts to be communicated quickly, clearly, concisely, regardless of their level of experience with the tool
+  * Allows concepts to be communicated quickly, clearly, concisely, regardless of their level of experience with the tool
-* * Allows the specifications to be checked into version control
+  * Allows the specifications to be checked into version control
-* * Allows collaboration on the construction of the specifications
+  * Allows collaboration on the construction of the specifications
-* * Allows code to be written to process the DSL and automatically generate artifacts or more DSL
+  * Allows code to be written to process the DSL and automatically generate artifacts or more DSL

 * Language is declarative:
-* * This is what it is
+  * This is what it is
-* * This is what it does
+  * This is what it does
-* * But not so much how it does it
+  * But not so much how it does it

 * IDEALY: Extensible - The core language provides syntax rules, and the rest is constructed in that language